Russia–NATO relations: Since the Russian invasion of Ukraine (2022–present)

 On 28 July 2024, Russian president Putin threatened to deploy long-range missiles that could hit all of Europe, after the US announced its intention to deploy long-range missiles in Germany from 2026.

-In October 2024, new NATO Secretary-General Mark Rutte emphasized the alliance's unwavering support for Ukraine during his visit to the Wiesbaden mission, which will oversee military aid coordination.
+In October 2024, new NATO secretary-general Mark Rutte emphasized the alliance's unwavering support for Ukraine during his visit to the Wiesbaden mission, which will oversee military aid coordination.
 He stated that NATO will not be intimidated by Russian threats and remains committed to Ukraine's defense.

 In April 2025, Russia's foreign intelligence chief, Sergey Naryshkin, issued a threat that Russia would attack NATO countries in the event of NATO "aggression" against Russia or Belarus.
 He warned that Poland, Lithuania, Latvia and Estonia would be "the first to suffer".

+In May 2026, the UK Ministry of Defence announced that two Russian planes had "repeatedly and dangerously" intercepted a British spy plane over the Black Sea the month prior.

+On 29 May 2026, a Russian drone crashed into a residential apartment building in the Romanian city of Galați, injuring two people and igniting a fire.
+The incident occurred during a Russian drone attack on Ukrainian port infrastructure across the Danube River.
+NATO confirmed the drone was of Russian origin, despite Moscow's denial.
+In response, Romania expelled the Russian consul stationed in the Black Sea port city of Constanța and closed the consulate there, prompting Russia to threaten retaliation.

 Hybrid warfare

 Since the invasion of Ukraine, there has been an increase in Russian hybrid warfare against NATO and other European countries, aimed at destabilizing the alliance and disrupting support to Ukraine.
 This has included Russian sabotage operations in Europe, assassination plots, airspace violations, cyberattacks, electronic warfare, and disinformation operations.